Skip to main content

 Dr Maya Rae Oppenheimer, MA(RCA), PhD

-Research areas: cultural history, art and re-enactment, art and archives, creative writing, social practice art, social justice and art and politics, critical pedagogy, histories of social science and medicine, historiographies in art and design
+Research areas: paper-making, artist books and publishing, art and archives, creative writing, social engagement art, social justice and mutual aid in art, critical pedagogy, histories of social science and psychology, historiographies in art and design

 Contact information